Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Voting Negatives.

 Against Democracy

-Unlike tyranny, democracy thrives on criticism of democracy.
+Unlike tyranny, democracy thrives on criticism of itself.

 Fundamental Challenges For Direct Democracy

-A) Sentimentalists: “Let a six-year-old girl with brown hair need thousands of dollars for an operation..., and the post office will be swamped with nickels and dimes to save her.
-But let it be reported that without a sales tax the hospital... will deteriorate and cause a barely perceptible increase in preventable deaths— not many will drop a tear or reach for their checkbooks.”
+A) Emotional, sentimental: “Let a six-year-old girl with brown hair need thousands of dollars for an operation..., and the post office will be swamped with nickels and dimes to save her.
+But let it be reported that without a sales tax the hospital... will deteriorate and cause a barely perceptible increase in preventable deaths — [then] not many will drop a tear or reach for their checkbooks.”
 Thomas C. Schelling 1968.

-C) Harried, unthinking followers of fads and fashions: They are easily (mis-) led by ads, rumors and "reasonable doubts" planted in newspapers by political operatives.
+D) Easily misled, they often seem to change their opinions when we change the wording of a polling question.
+Unthinking followers of fads and fashions: They are easily (mis-) led by ads, rumors and “reasonable doubts” planted in news media by political operatives.
+Many people who use critical thinking well in some situations often ignor it in others.

 The Vivarto system of delegating power from voters is half way between direct democracy and representation.
 It lets a voter delegate his power on an issue to a rep. She has his power only for the issue(s) he chooses to give her and he may rescind that authority at any time.
 He may delegate other issues to other reps.